OpenDocument Format for developers

 The ODF plugfests are an ongoing series of vendor-neutral events, bringing together implementers and stakeholders of the standard.
 The goal is to achieve maximum interoperability by running scenario-based tests in a hands-on manner and discuss new and proposed features of the ODF specification.
 And of course they are a great place to meet other developers working with OpenDocument Format.

-So far eight plugfests have taken place, hosted by governments, academic institutions and companies in a number of countries.
-The most recent plugfest was held in BrusseLs at Microsoft Executive Briefing Center on April 19-20, 2012 in Brussel (Belgium)
+So far thirteen plugfests have taken place, hosted by governments, academic institutions and companies in a number of countries.